-Function Description Copies the parameter setting from the inverter to the USB memory device.
-A maximum of 99 parameter copy The parameter setting data copied in the USB memory device can be copied to other inverters.
-This useful in backing up the parameter setting or for sharing the parameter setting among multiple inverters.
-The parameter setting data copied in the USB memory device can be saved in a personal compute in FR Configurator2.
-Trace • The monitored data and output status of the signals can be saved in a USB memory device. • The saved data can be imported to FR Configurator2 to diagnose the operating status of the inverter. • This function copies the PLC function project data to a USB memory device when the PLC for the PLC function project data copied in the USB memory device can be copied to other inversely to the parameter setting and for allowing multiple inverters same sequence programs.
+Function Description Parameter copy Copies the parameter setting from the inverter to the USB memory device.
+A maximum of 99 parameter setting files can be saved in a USB memory device.
+The parameter setting data copied in the USB memory device can be copied to other inverters.
+This function is useful in backing up the parameter setting or for sharing the parameter setting among multiple inverters.
+The parameter setting file can be copied onto a personal computer from the USB memory device and edited using FR Configurator2.
+Trace The monitored data and output status of the signals can be saved in a USB memory device.
+The saved data can be imported to FR Configurator2 to diagnose the operating status of the inverter.
+PLC function data copy This function copies the PLC function project data to a USB memory device when the PLC function is used.
+The PLC function project data copied in the USB memory device can be copied to other inverters.
+This function is useful in backing up the parameter setting and for allowing multiple inverters to operate by the same sequence programs.